-The Full fee option enables you to adjust subscriptions to your business requirements.
+The ability to set up the non-prorated (full) fee enables you to adjust subscriptions to your business requirements.
 For instance, you may want to balance the cost and revenue while you resell your partner's services on a recurring fee basis.